academe/SagePay-Integration/README.md

 ## Package Development

 The Sage Pay Integration payment gateway is a RESTful API run by by [Sage Pay](https://sagepay.com/).
-You can [apply for an account here](https://applications.sagepay.com/apply/3F7A4119-8671-464F-A091-9E59EB47B80C) (partner link).
+You can [apply for an account here](https://applications.sagepay.com/apply/3F7A4119-8671-464F-A091-9E59EB47B80C) (my partner link).

-It is very much work in progress at this very early stage, while this Sage Pay API is in beta.
-However, we aim to move quickly and follow changes to the API as they are released or implemented.
-The aim is for the package to be a complete model for the Sage Pay Integration API, providing all the data objects, messages (in both directions) and as much validation as is practical.
+This `master` branch contains a lot of reorganisation and renaming of classes compared to the previous `PSR7` branch.
+The new class names should hopefully link more closely to the RESTful nature of the API.
+The `PSR7` branch is now in maintenance mode only, and won't have any major changes - just bugfixes if they are reported.
+The aim is to release on the master branch as soon as a demo (and some units tests) are up and running.

 ## Want to Help?